Program Director | Lydia M. López-Ruiz

 As a lecturer, Professor López-Ruiz developed and facilitated workshops about organizational interventions, time management, supervision, and counseling techniques for the community, administrative personnel, associations of counselors, educational related professionals, and pastoral staff.
 She also worked as a human resource consultant for small and middle size organizations.
 Her other passion is to work with the community and Christian churches.
 She has served as a counselor for drug addicts and for the homeless in coordination with the Municipality of Carolina, Puerto Rico as well as at the Palmer Baptist Church as Associate Pastor with youth groups.

-Professor López-Ruiz holds a Doctorate of Philosophy in Industrial/Organizational Psychology from the University of Puerto Rico, as well as graduate studies in theology from the Evangelical Seminary of Puerto Rico.
 Her academic areas of specialty include community development, test development and construction, counseling, and psychology.
 She has been married for more than 20 years and has two lovely children.

-Ph.D in progress in Marriage and Family Therapy from Eastern University
+DA, Marriage and Family Therapy, Eastern University

-Bachelor's in Psychology from Saint Joseph's University
+BA, Psychology, Saint Joseph's University

-Lori Banfield has a love for studying and enhancing the human experience.
+Dr. Banfield has a love for studying and enhancing the human experience.
 She appreciates the journey of all and desires to activate her theological and psychological passions to empower each student beyond the classroom.
 She is an Associate Minister and Worship Coordinator at Gates of Heaven Pentecostal Church (West Philadelphia) and serves as a Chaplain of Discipleship at Sunday Breakfast Rescue Mission - Men's Facility.
 “As Lifespan teaches us, the human brain never stops developing; it constantly absorbs its surroundings and adapts to give the body the best fighting chance at survival.
 Higher learning of any kind is a suitable environment for absorption, not just for survival or existence but for fullness of life.
 And to be at an institution that caters to the whole person, well that's a perpetrator of life more abundantly!”

 PSYC 100 | General Psychology